Political positions of Ronald Reagan: Leadership

-Reagan himself made the major policy decisions and often overruled his top advisers in cases such as the Reykjavík Summit in 1986, and his 1987 speech calling for tearing down the Berlin wall.
+Reagan himself made the major policy decisions and often overruled his top advisers in cases such as the Reykjavík Summit in 1986, and his 1987 speech calling for tearing down the Berlin Wall.
 He was concerned with very broad issues, as well as anecdotal evidence to support his beliefs.
 He paid very little attention to details and elaborate briefings.
 When senior officials did not work out, such as Secretary of State Alexander Haig, they were fired.
 Reagan went through a series of six national security advisers before settling on people he trusted.

-Indeed, one of them, John Poindexter, was trusted too much.
-Poindexter and his aide Oliver North engaged in a secret deal with Iran called the Iran–Contra affair that seriously damaged Reagan's reputation.
-Reagan had rarely traveled abroad and relied on an inner circle of advisers who were not foreign policy experts, including his wife, James Baker, Edwin Meese, and Michael Deaver.
-Haig had the credentials to be Secretary of State, but he was arrogant and unable to get along with the other top aides.
-He was replaced by George P. Shultz, who proved much more collaborative and has been generally admired by historians.
+Reagan's choice of advisers sometimes backfired, such as when National Security Adviser John Poindexter and his aide Oliver North engaged in a secret deal with Iran called the Iran–Contra affair that seriously damaged Reagan's reputation.
+Reagan had rarely traveled abroad and relied on an inner circle of advisers who were not foreign policy experts, including his wife Nancy, James Baker, Edwin Meese, and Michael Deaver.
+After Haig was dismissed, he was replaced by George P. Shultz, who proved much more collaborative and has been generally admired by historians.
 Other key players included William J. Casey, director of the CIA, William P. Clark, national security advisor, and Jeane Kirkpatrick, Ambassador to the United Nations.
 Casper W. Weinberger, Secretary of Defense, successfully rebuilt and expanded the military but did not coordinate well with the foreign policy leadership.

 Foreign policy

 Cold War

 Reagan served as President during the last part of the Cold War, an era of escalating ideological disagreements and preparations for war between the United States and the Soviet Union.
 Reagan in 1982 denounced the enemy as an "evil empire" that would be consigned to the "ash heap of history" and he later predicted that communism would collapse.

-He reversed the policy of détente and massively built up the United States military.
+Reagan reversed the policy of détente and massively built up the United States military.

-He proposed the Strategic Defense Initiative (SDI), a defense project that planned to use ground and space-based missile defense systems to protect the United States from attack.
+Reagan proposed the Strategic Defense Initiative (SDI), a defense project that planned to use ground and space-based missile defense systems to protect the United States from attack.
 Reagan believed that this defense shield could make nuclear war impossible.
 Reagan was convinced that the Soviet Union could be defeated rather than simply negotiated with.